 It is called Snake plant because of its sharp leaves and greenish color with light edges that might resemble the patterns of a snake’s body.

-This fast-growing plant is also pretty easy to grow, so even if you have black thumbs, you can still go with snake plant and be sure that it will be healthy and strong.
+This fast-growing plant is also pretty easy to grow, so even if you have black thumbs, you can still go with Sansevieria and be sure that it will be healthy and strong.

 Ficus is a subtropical fast growth plant.